creviceapp/creviceapp.github.io/quickstart.md

 This is a mouse gesture definition; when you press and hold `Keys.RButton`, and then if you `Keys.WheelUp` it, the actions declared in `Do` will be executed.

 As long as Crevice4 is executing, you can edit userscript file at any time.
-While reading the following sections, of course.
+Of cause it's ok even if while you are reading the following sections.
 Crevice4 supports **hotloading** feature.
-Whenever Crevice4 detects an update of user script file, it will be compiled and evaluated immediately, then the userscript updated will be loaded if the compilation is successful.
+Whenever Crevice4 detects an update of the userscript file, it will be compiled and evaluated immediately, then it will be loaded if the compilation is successful.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NDZc8hArVd8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>